How to revise an essay

 - Does the argument build up logically from one point to the next?

-- Is each paragraph clearly related to what had come before it?
+- Is each paragraph clearly related to what comes before it?

 Ensure each paragraph has a clear topic sentence that sums up its point.
 Then, try copying and pasting these topic sentences into a new document in the order that they appear in the paper.